Bonefishing - Lodges, Destinations & Guided Trips

 Hawaii

-Oahu and Molokai are home to some of the largest bonefish anywhere, with sight-fishing opportunities for double-digit fish in challenging conditions.
+Oahu and Molokai hold some of the largest bonefish anywhere.
+Shots at double-digit fish are realistic in challenging, low-pressure conditions.

 What Makes Bonefish Special?

 Bonefish are uniquely adapted to the flats, with mirrored scales that reflect sand and sky.
-Their speed is unmatched—many fish make runs over 100 yards, pulling line deep into the backing within seconds.
-Add to that their sensitivity to sound, shadow, and movement, and it’s easy to see why bonefish are such an iconic target for saltwater fly fishing anglers.
+Strong fish make initial runs of 100 yards or more, pulling line deep into the backing in seconds.
+Their sensitivity to sound, shadow, and movement makes them one of the most demanding targets in saltwater fly fishing.

 What Do Bonefish Look Like?